luke-anglin/hyde/_posts/algorithms/2022-03-30-UnitC-StudyGuide.md

 - $\Theta(n^4m^2)$, where $m^2$ is $2^{2*\text{input size }}$, where the two multiplier in the exponent comes from $m^2$ - **pseudo-polynomial runtime**

+# Greedy

+What is a feasible solution?

+- Meets some set of constraints

+What is an objective function?

+- Defines what we're trying to optimize for, anything that meets the objective function and is feasible is _an_ optimal solution

 # Coins

 13. Explain the coin recursive approach, runtime, and base case.
 Also, how do we prove it?

 ![coins](https://i.imgur.com/QXVRmrY.png)

-- The greedy approach works better if we use just one case (US coins)
-- To prove, take it one 'stage at a time', like $0 < x < 5$ for pennies, $5 \le x \le 9$, and so on for nickels
+- To prove, take it one 'stage at a time', like $0 < x < 5$ for pennies, $5 \le x \le 9$, and so on for nickels, and prove you'd have to use more than the optimal number of the previous coin, like if you didn't use a nickel in range $5 \le x \le 9$ then you'd have to use more than 4 pennies.

 # Interval Scheduling